gitprouser/hacks/DesignQuestions.md

 1. How would you maintain

-[Hystrix and back pressure]: https://github.com/Netflix/Hystrix/issues/1089
+[Hystrix and back pressure] (https://github.com/Netflix/Hystrix/issues/1089)